octimot/StoryToolkitAI/README.md

 # How to transcribe:

-The following process assumes that you have Davinci Resolve Studio installed.
-However, **the tool also works without Resolve on the machine**.
+The following process assumes that you have Davinci Resolve Studio installed (not the free version of Resolve).
+However, **the tool also works independently without Resolve on the machine**.

 #### 1. Open Resolve and StoryToolkitAI
 Open a project in Resolve and then StoryToolkitAI